datalab-org/datalab/INSTALL.md

 Should you wish to contribute to/modify the Python code, you may wish to perform these extra steps:

-1. From an activated virtual environment, run `pre-commit install` to begin using `pre-commit` to check all of your modifications when you run `git commit`.
+1. From an activated virtual environment (or prepending `uv run`), run `pre-commit install` to begin using `pre-commit` to check all of your modifications when you run `git commit`.
     - The hooks that run on each commit can be found in the top-level `.pre-commit-config.yml` file.
-1. From an activate virtual environment, the tests on the Python code can be run by executing `pytest` from the `pydatalab/` folder.
+1. From an activated virtual environment, the tests on the Python code can be run by executing `pytest` from the `pydatalab/` folder (or `uv run pytest`).

 #### Additional notes